telerik/winforms-docs/richtexteditor/features/spellcheck.md

 *  __Site__ - the dictionary defined in this scope is available for each application hosted on the same site.
 *  __Application__ - the dictionary is available only for the particular application.>

->note When adding a dictionary that implements the __ICustomWordDictionary__ interface object use __AddCustomDictionary(ICustomWordDictionary customDictionary, CultureInfo culture)__ method for the __DocumentSpellChecker__ class.
+>tip When adding a dictionary that implements the __ICustomWordDictionary__ interface object use __AddCustomDictionary(ICustomWordDictionary customDictionary, CultureInfo culture)__ method for the __DocumentSpellChecker__ class.
 You can also associate a custom dictionary to a specific culture.
 The method to remove it is __RemoveCustomDictionary(ICustomWordDictionary customDictionary, CultureInfo culture)__ .
 >

 {{source=..\SamplesCS\RichTextEditor\Features\SpellCheck.cs region=custom}}